VoiNetwork/governance/Bounties/AMM.md

 ## Problem Statement

 There is currently not enough AMM Dexs on Voi to support our DeFi scene.
+This should not use the same technology that Humble has open-sourced so we ensure we have different technologies.

 ## Minimum Requirements